Measurement Integrity in Peer Prediction: A Peer Assessment Case Study: Introduction

 \subsection{Measurement Integrity}

-We introduce a new desideratum---\textit{measurement integrity}---that is of co-equal importance with robustness against strategic behavior in many natural applications of peer prediction.
-Measurement integrity is the property that the rewards assigned by a mechanism can be interpreted as a measurement\footnote{See Stevens \cite{Stevens1946} for a discussion of the meaning of ``measurement'' that we invoke in the phrase ``measurement integrity.''
-In particular, Stevens describes four types of scales (nominal, ordinal, interval, and ratio) that each correspond to a different interpretation of the assignment of numerical values to objects/events, but all constitute a coherent, useful form of measurement.} of the quality with which each agent in a given population completed their assigned tasks.
-A mechanism with measurement integrity assigns rewards that reliably place the agents on some scale that quantifies the (relative) quality of their responses.
+In this work, we introduce and study a new property for peer prediction mechanisms in order to better understand how they operate in practice: \textit{measurement integrity}.
+Measurement integrity is the property that the rewards assigned by a mechanism can be interpreted as a measurement\footnote{See Stevens \cite{Stevens1946} for a discussion of the meaning of ``measurement'' that we invoke in the phrase ``measurement integrity.''} of the quality of the reports submitted by each agent in a given population.